kristensala/erply-test-v2/README.md

 # Start
 Run `docker compose -f docker-compose-redis.yml up` to start redis cache locally.
-If cache can not be reached the errors will be overlooked here and request will be make against ERPLY API.
+If cache can not be reached the errors will be overlooked here and request will be made against ERPLY API.

 Once redis is running start the api by running `go run .`